Form 8.3 - The Vanguard Group, Inc.: Currys plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerImpulsarmer Handelstag: SMI freundlich -- DAX schwächelt -- Wall Street etwas tiefer erwartet -- Märkte in Fernost letztlich uneinig
+Börse aktuell - Live TickerVerschnaufpause: SMI und DAX nahe Nulllinie -- Börsen in Fernost letztlich uneinig

-Während sich der heimische Markt mittlerweile höher präsentiert, zeigt sich der deutsche Aktienmarkt am Dienstag tiefer.
-Die Wall Street wird am Dienstag mit leichten Abgaben erwartet.
-Die asiatischen Indizes tendierten derweil im Verlauf uneinheitlich.
+Zum Wochenauftakt präsentiert sich der heimische Aktienmarkt stabil, während sich der deutsche Leitindex ebenso wenig bewegt.
+Derweil tendierten die wichtigsten asiatischen Indizes in verschiedene Richtungen.

 finanzen.net News